Graph editing

 Graph Editor viewport.

-Adding waypoints
+Adding nodes

-Waypoint Menu (Page 1).
+Graph Editor Menu (Page 1).

-Waypoint Type Menu.
+Node Type Menu.

 Note

-Types of Waypoints
+Types of Nodes

-Normal waypoints
+Normal nodes

 _images/normal_point.png

-Normal Waypoint.
+Normal Node.

-Terrorist Important waypoints
+Terrorist Important nodes

 _images/terrorist_important_point.png

-Terrorist Important Waypoint.
+Terrorist Important Node.

 Important

 The use of Terrorist Important points depends on the map type!
 Wherever the Terrorist team is the “defending” team (i.e. on As_ Cs_ type maps), Terrorist Important points should be placed at key positions around the hostage area or VIP escape zone.
 For example, if the hostages are inside a building, Terrorist Important points should be added behind each entrance to the building.
 Doing so will make the Terrorists check all entrances frequently and guard them.
 Do not place Terrorist Important points far away on the other side of the map.
-After all, you don’t want the Terrorists to abandon the hostages and rush planlessly through the map, now, do you?
-With the VIP escape zone, the same strategy applies, Make Terrorists guard the key routes to the escape zone by using Terrorist Important waypoints.
+After all, you don’t want the Terrorists to abandon the hostages and rush aimlessly through the map, now, do you?
+With the VIP escape zone, the same strategy applies, Make Terrorists guard the key routes to the escape zone by using Terrorist Important nodes.
 You DON’T need to place Terrorist Important points directly at the hostages.
 Terrorists will check on hostages anyway.
-On maps where the Terrorist team is “offensive” (i.e. De_ and Es_ type maps), Terrorist Important waypoints should not be overused.
-The “offensive” team will try to reach the map goal waypoint anyway.
-The only useful function you can use important waypoints for is to make particular routes more attractive for the bots.
+On maps where the Terrorist team is “offensive” (i.e. De_ and Es_ type maps), Terrorist Important nodes should not be overused.
+The “offensive” team will try to reach the map goal node anyway.
+The only useful function you can use important nodes for is to make particular routes more attractive for the bots.
 For example, if there is a longer and more complicated, but safer and more surprising route to the map goal, bots may tend to underuse it a little.
-In such cases, placing one or two Terrorist Important waypoints along this route can help.
+In such cases, placing one or two Terrorist Important nodes along this route can help.

-Counter-Terrorist Important waypoints
+Counter-Terrorist Important nodes

 _images/counter_terrorist_important_point.png

-Counter-Terrorist Important Waypoint.
+Counter-Terrorist Important Node.

 Important

-As with the other team specific waypoints, Counter-Terrorist Important waypoints should also be placed according to the map type.
+As with the other team specific nodes, Counter-Terrorist Important nodes should also be placed according to the map type.
 On maps where the Counter-Terrorist team is forced to move out and reach a certain goal - either hostages to rescue or a VIP escape zone to reach safely.
 Counter-Terrorist Important points can be useful to make a particular route more attractive.
 You DON’T need to place Counter-Terrorist Important points near a map goal (hostages on CS_ maps, VIP escape zone(s) on As_ maps), Counter-Terrorist bots will go there anyway.
-It’s the most important point for them, and adding several other important waypoints right next to it doesn’t yield any benefit.
-On maps where the Counter-Terrosist team is in a defensive role (i.e. on De_ maps and Es_ maps), place Counter-Terrorist Important points at key positions around the bomb/escape zone(s) in order to make Counter-Terrorist bots defend all possible routes to the Terrorists map goal.
+It’s the most important point for them, and adding several other important nodes right next to it doesn’t yield any benefit.
+On maps where the Counter-Terrorist team is in a defensive role (i.e. on De_ maps and Es_ maps), place Counter-Terrorist Important points at key positions around the bomb/escape zone(s) in order to make Counter-Terrorist bots defend all possible routes to the Terrorists map goal.

-Ladder waypoints
+Ladder nodes

 _images/ladder_point.png

-Ladder waypoint
+Ladder node

-Rescue waypoints
+Rescue nodes

 _images/hostage_rescue_point.png

-Hostage Rescue waypoint
+Hostage Rescue node

-Camp waypoints
+Camp nodes

 _images/camp_points.png

-Although there are two entries in the “Waypoint Type“ menu (”Camping“ and “Camp end“), the Camp waypoint is in fact only one point.
+Although there are two entries in the “Node Type“ menu (”Camping“ and “Camp end“), the Camp node is in fact only one point.
 However, it carries two “markers” that tell a camping bot where to look while camping.
 When you are camping yourself, you will monitor a certain area.
 If you wanted to define this area, you could describe it as an angle.
 This angle would be specified by two lines going out from your position: One that marks the left edge and another one for the right edge.
 The monitored area would be between these two lines.
 The mentioned “markers” fulfill exactly this function.
-They are displayed as more or less horizontal beams going out from the top of a Camp waypoint.
+They are displayed as more or less horizontal beams going out from the top of a Camp node.
 The colour of Camp markers is red, as you can see in the picture below.

 _images/camp_directions.png

-When a bot approaches the depicted Camp waypoint, it will turn to face the direction of the Camp start marker first.
+When a bot approaches the depicted Camp node, it will turn to face the direction of the Camp start marker first.
 Then it will scan the area between this marker and the Camp end marker by changing every few seconds the direction it is facing from one to the other.
 An enemy moving outside the two markers may escape the bot’s attention, unless it hears the enemy coming.
 In the piture above, both markers are pointing to the same height.
 However, you can also specify different heights for each marker.
 This is very useful for making bots monitor a ramp, a slope, a stairway or other uneven surfaces.
 So far, so good.
-But how to set a working camp waypoint?
+But how to set a working camp node?
 Follow these steps:

 1. Go to the exact position where you want bots to camp (of course, a dark corner or similar locations are best suited for camping, but whom do I tell this?)